informatics-isi-edu/ermrestjs/docs/user-docs/facet.md

 Notes:

 - `markdown_name` is required for each group.
-- This doesn't change the generated ermrest queries and just signal to UI, to show them in a group
+If you have multiple groups, the `markdown_name`s used for these groups must be unique.
+- You may use the `comment` property to add a tooltip to the group.
 - By default all groups are opened, if you want to close the group by default you may add `"open": false` to the definition.
-- You may use the `comment` property to add a tooltip to the group.
+- This doesn't change the generated ermrest queries and is just a signal to the UI to display them in a group.
+- Groups with no valid children will be ignored.
+- In the facet list, you may have any combination of groups and individual facets.

 ## Source path